Vorfight/articles_parser/README.md

 2. Initial filtering: titles and abstracts are filtered with regular expressions.
 3. Download: full texts are downloaded.
 4. Text extraction: text is extracted from the downloaded files.
-5. Secondary filtering: full text is filtered for target properties and their units using regular expressions.
+5. Secondary filtering: full text is filtered with user-provided regular expressions.

 ## Usage